- Party Organization

 4. County Committees: The biennial organizational meeting of the County Committees shall occur between the time of the Town Caucuses and the State Party Convention.
 Each County Committee may add additional members to the County Committee who reside in towns within the county that do not have an organized Town Committee, but not more than two members from each such unorganized town.
 The County Committees shall elect County Committee officers, including a chair, vice-chair, secretary, treasurer, assistant treasurer, and any other officers deemed appropriate, or as directed by the State Committee.

-5. State Convention: A State Party Convention shall be held annually to establish and revise the Party Platform, and to conduct any other business placed on the agenda by a County Committee, the State Committee, or the State Coordinating Committee.
+5. State Convention: A State Party Convention shall be held annually.
+In even years, the Convention shall establish and revise the Party Platform, and to conduct any other business placed on the agenda by a County Committee, the State Committee, or the State Coordinating Committee.
 The Convention Delegates shall be the members of the Town and County Committees.
+Any amendments made to the Party Platform must receive 2/3 of the vote of eligible members present at Convention.
+The VPP State Chair shall call the Convention on or before the fourth Tuesday in September in even-numbered years.
+In presidential election years, this shall be the same convention held to nominate presidential electors (17 V.S.A. §2319).
 In odd years, the Convention may occur in conjunction with the biennial re-organizational State Committee meetings.
 By majority vote, the State Convention may amend these bylaws, and by a two-thirds majority vote, may amend the Party Charter.